 If you are considering attempting to file a compromise it really pays to have a consultation with an advisor experienced with them.
-A consult will help you not only understand how an OIC will affect your tax situation but also to understand your other options.
-When you talk to an advisor, make sure that they can explain the downsides of an offer as well as the potential benefits.
+A consult helps understand how an OIC can affect your tax situation and your other options.
+When you talk to an advisor, make sure that they can explain the benefits and downsides of an offer.

 If you struggle with overdue balances at either the Maine Revenue Service or the Internal Revenue Service and you live in central or northern Maine considering, call us for a zero-risk initial consultation.
 Located in Bangor, we work with clients regularly from southern Maine, through Augusta, and all the way up to Fort Kent.
 If you are outside of our home state and want a second opinion after someone else tried to sell you an OIC, you can give us a call as well.